Artemitol/todo/README.md

 1. Add new media queries syntax to the template
 2. Add theme togler
 3. Add widgets slice to template repo
+4. Add jsconfig to the template repo
+5. fix paths (again XD)